-Line 35 - Write the total of any River Edge Redevelopment Zone Remediation Credit that was transferred to you.
-Attach a copy of the written notice of the transfer that the seller sent to the Department of Revenue.
+Line 40 - Write the total of any River Edge Redevelopment Zone Remediation Credit that was transferred to you.

-Line 36 - Add the amounts on Lines 34a through 34c, Column D, and Line 35.
+Line 41 - Add the amounts on Lines 39a through 39c, Column D, and Line 40.
 This is your total River Edge Redevelopment Zone Remediation Credit.